wenzhengli-etal/wenzhengli-etal.github.io/_portfolio/Growth.md

 ---
 title: "Li, Wenzheng, Stephan Schmidt.
-“The spatial-temporal evolution toward polycentricity in Chinese cities: dynamics and explanations."
+'The spatial-temporal evolution toward polycentricity in Chinese cities: dynamics and explanations.'"
 collection: publications
 ---
 Under reviewed in Growth and Change